 International experts meet to discuss issues relating to the Census

 An advisory group of census experts from around the world will meet on 23 and 24 July 2014, the fourth meeting of the International Technical Advisory Board (ITAB) and the first meeting following the census enumeration.

 One key issue that members will discuss is possible ways to respond to the under-coverage of households in the Rakhine and Kachin States.
 In Rakhine, areas occupied by specific Muslim populations, were not counted in the census following the Government’s decision to refuse to allow them to self-identify as Rohingya.
 Populations were left out or only partially enumerated in a number of non-state controlled areas of Kachin.

 Members will also discuss the Observation Mission Report.
 The Ministry of Immigration and Population, to support transparency efforts on data collection for the census, invited an Independent Census Observation Mission to Myanmar.
 The Mission comprised 47 experienced observers, 23 international and 24 Myanmar nationals.
 These teams of experts were composed of statisticians, census experts, demographers and social scientists.
 They are currently in the process of finalising their report that will be available, together with a summary of key findings, on both the Department of Population and UNFPAs’ websites.

 Derek Tonkin writes: The UNFPA has been slow to respond to criticisms that the Census was little short of a fiasco.
-No doubt it has taken time to collate reports, but apart from preliminary comments from international observers indicating that the Census was on the whole succesful, there has been a total silence from UNFPA and international observers over the past three months.
-UNFPA public relations has fallen well short of what was needed.
+No doubt it has taken time to collate reports, but apart from preliminary comments from international observers indicating that the Census was on the whole succesful, there has been silence from UNFPA and international observers over the past three months.
+UNFPA public relations have fallen well short of what has been needed.